marcglasberg/asyncredux.com/flutter/miscellaneous/streams-and-timers.md

 ## How do streams pass their information down to the store and ultimately to the widgets?

 When you create the stream, define its callback so that it dispatches an appropriate action.
-Each time the stream gets some data it will pass it to this action's constructor.
-The action's reducer will put the data into the store state, from where it will be automatically sent down to the widgets that observe them.
+Each time the stream gets some data it will pass it to the action constructor.
+The action reducer will put the data into the store state, from where it will be automatically sent down to the widgets that observe them.